amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 * §362(a)(2) -- Enforcement of a pre-petition judgment
   * Creditor cannot enforce a judgment obtained before bankruptcy
 * §362(a)(3) -- Act to obtain possession of/exercise control of property of estate
-  * Creditor cannot take any action to re-possess the property of the estate
-    * Note: not limited to pre-petition obligations
+  * Creditor cannot take any action to re-possess the property of the estate (Not limited to pre-petition obligations)
+    * Example: D stops paying lease and files for BR.
+Landlord cannot terminate the lease and retake the property.
+It can only file for relief
+    * Example: Insurance company cannot cancel policy
-* §362(a)(4) -- Creating/perfecting/enforcing a lien against property of the estate
-  * Note: not limited to pre-petition obligations
+* §362(a)(4) -- Creating/perfecting/enforcing a lien against property of the estate (Not limited to pre-petition obligations)
+  * Foreclosure is stayed
+  * Acts of perfecting SC/mortgage are stayed
+    * Exception under §362(b)(3), which incorporates exceptions from 546(b) (cases of automatic perfection-PMSI’s) and 547(e)(2)(A) (30 day grace period to perfect after transfer, aka the transfer date is the perfection date if perfected within 30 days)
 * §362(a)(5) -- Creating/perfecting/enforcing a lien against property of the debtor (when such lien secures a claim that arose pre-petition)
   * Property of the debtor: inclusion of (5) and use of this term suggests that it involves property that is not part of the estate
-  * Examples: property acquired after bankruptcy (if in a chapter (Ch.
+  * Example: Property acquired after bankruptcy (if in a chapter (Ch.
 7) /jurisdiction does not include after-acquired assets in the estate) OR property that is exempted from the estate (sentimental value)
 * §362(a)(6) -- Acts to collect, assess, or recover a claim against debtor that arose before commencement of case
   * Note: this can include irate phone calls harassing the debtor or even withholding future services because of a prior debt (Q5 (p.
 163))
 * §362(a)(7) -- Setoff (of mutual debts)
-* §362(a)(8) --Commencement/continuation of Tax proceedings
+* §362(a)(8) -- Commencement/continuation of Tax proceedings

 ### §362(b): Exceptions to the Stay

 * **§362(b)(1)** -- Criminal suits (for true crimes, not ones that are simply seeking payment of a fine)
+* **§362(b)(2)** -- Cannot interfere with the rights of spouses and children to receive domestic payment from debtor spouses
-* **§362(b)(4)** -- Government exercising police/regulatory power** (Penn Terra, see below)
+* **§362(b)(4)** -- Government exercising police/regulatory power (Penn Terra, see below)
+  * Requirements: (1) Actions must protect public welfare, and (2) Must be a nonmonetary judgment (or be forward looking)
+  * But can’t enforce money judgment (exception to exception).
+Prevents gov’t units from using the police/regulatory power to gain preferential treatment over other creditors
+    * “Money judgments” do not have to be literal money judgments – an act that is analogous to a money judgment will also be stayed
+    * Rule: If the purpose is to remedy a backward-looking (past) harm, then it is a money judgment (not exempted).
+If the purpose is forward-looking (seeks to prevent future harm), then it falls under the regulatory power exception
+    * Key question: does the regulatory agency look like a CR in this situation?
 * **§362(b)(7/17/27) -- Exception for derivatives and other financial contracts**
+  * Favors Wall Street for dealings with financial instruments like swaps and derivatives
   * **§362(b)(7) -- Repurchase Agreements**
     * Like a secured loan
     * Debtor sells securities to a lender/buyer in connection with contract